Flight-Free-UK/flight_free_uk_website/source/posts/what-about-tourism.html.markdown

 Anti-tourism protests are nothing new, but they have grown in recent years.
 The summer of 2024 saw mass protests throughout Spain, including in Mallorca, Tenerife, Grenada and Malaga.
 The city of Barcelona has for years had signs up in windows saying ‘tourists go home’.
 The negative impact of tourism on locals is becoming harder to ignore.

-**Climate impact**
+#### Climate impact

-Transport makes up around half of all emissions from the global tourism industry <https://sustainabletravel.org/issues/carbon-footprint-tourism/>, compared to accommodation (6%), food (10%), and goods and services (20%).
+Transport makes up around [half of all emissions from the global tourism industry](https://sustainabletravel.org/issues/carbon-footprint-tourism/), compared to accommodation (6%), food (10%), and goods and services (20%).

 Many of our favoured holiday destinations are the ones most vulnerable to climate change.
 For example, warmer temperatures created by a rise in global emissions cause ski resorts to suffer a lack of snow, and the increase in carbon dioxide levels in the ocean leads to coral bleaching; flying to ski resorts, or to snorkel the Great Barrier Reef, directly harms the thing we are going to see.

 Island nations such as those in the Maldives, Micronesia and the Caribbean are seeing their land disappear as a result of sea level rise.
 The economic benefit that our tourism brings to these places needs to be balanced against the very real threat to their existence through climate impacts, which are exacerbated by our flying to get there.

-**Social justice**
+#### Social justice

 The social impacts of flights include noise and air pollution for residents around airports, funding from the local area going towards airport infrastructure, and an increase in localised road congestion and pollution as a result.

 With only 1% of the global population generating 50% of aviation emissions, there are many parts of the world where those who suffer the negative effects of aviation are the ones least able to access it.

-**Overtourism**
+#### Overtourism

 Over-tourism has impacts that go beyond pricing locals out of the housing market, leading many destinations to put a limit on the number of people who can visit.

 Impacts include disrupting and disrespecting spiritual spaces, such as Uluru (Ayres Rock) in Northern Territory Australia, where climbing was banned in 2019 after a request from the Aboriginal community.
 Some people still climb the rock but there are strong recommendations from the locals not to do so, and the hand rail that assisted the climb has been removed.

 Environmental degradation is a big problem, and led to Maya Beach in Thailand – made famous by the film *The Beach* – closing to tourists to allow its ecosystems to recover.
-The controversial ‘tourist tax’ was finally introduced in Venice in 2023 to discourage people from visiting, after UNESCO considered putting the city on the 'endangered' list <https://www.timeout.com/news/venice-will-charge-tourists-5-to-enter-the-city-from-next-year-090823>.
+The controversial [‘tourist tax’ was finally introduced in Venice in 2023](https://www.timeout.com/news/venice-will-charge-tourists-5-to-enter-the-city-from-next-year-090823) to discourage people from visiting, after UNESCO considered putting the city on the 'endangered' list.

 In many ways, mass tourism is an extractive industry.
 It seeks to extract economic value from some attraction, whether natural or historic or cultural, and in doing so it modifies the resource in ways which make it unrecognisable.
 Monuments crumble from the constant passage of hands and feet, cityscapes are dismantled to build hotels and fast food outlets, and wilderness is overrun by hordes of travellers who trample the vegetation and leave the landscape strewn with rubbish.

-**Supporting the UK tourism industry**
+#### Supporting the UK tourism industry

 UK residents spend more money abroad as tourists than visiting tourists do here.
 Nearly 90% of those visits are by air, meaning that air travel takes more money out of our economy than it brings in.

 There are many places in the UK that would benefit from our visits, such as coastal towns and post-industrial cities that rely on tourism since their industries closed down.
 There are still tourist hot-spots such as Brighton, Bournemouth and Edinburgh – best avoided in high season – but the UK is full of fascinating towns cities, national parks and coastal resorts.
 See our suggestions for out-of-the-way UK holidays.

-**Flight-free travel**
+#### Flight-free travel

 Is it possible to still support communities that rely on our tourism, without contributing to the negative effects from flight emissions and overtourism?